3 Days in London: The Ultimate London Itinerary for First-Timers

 Here are some of the monuments and museums that are worth adding to your London itinerary:

-- British Museum: For artefacts from around the world gathered throughout the commonwealth
+- British Museum: For artifacts from around the world gathered throughout the Commonwealth

 - National Gallery: For iconic historical artwork and sculptures